The Homelessness Advice and Representation Program

 Learn more about the HARP program and how you can help increase access to justice across Chicagoland.

 HARP assists with civil legal matters relating to housing, criminal records relief, family law, and immigration, among others.
 The Program’s first advice desk opened in partnership with Housing Forward in February of 2022.
-Now, Greater Chicago Legal Clinic works with six partner organizations at eight locations across the city and Cook County suburbs.
-These partners, Sarah’s Circle, The Night Ministry, Deborah’s Place, Housing Forward, Shepherd’s Hope, and Lyte Collective, provide invaluable housing and support services to the unhoused community.
+Now, Greater Chicago Legal Clinic works with five partner organizations at eight locations across the city and Cook County suburbs.
+These partners, Sarah’s Circle, Deborah’s Place, Housing Forward, New Moms, and Lyte Collective, provide invaluable housing and support services.

 Learn more about how the program began here.

-If you are a housing service provider in Greater Chicagoland interested in joining HARP, please reach out to Katie Jackson at kjackson@gclclaw.org.
+If you are a Chicagoland housing/social services provider interested in partnering with HARP, please reach out to Jeff Whitehead at jwhitehead@gclclaw.org.

 The Homelessness Advice and Representation Program (HARP) provides accessible and integrated legal aid services to people transitioning from housing crisis to housing security.
 Because legal issues are too often among the types of problems faced by people in housing crisis—including its most extreme example, homelessness—HARP delivers free, on-site, legal aid clinics to individuals and families through partnerships with established housing services providers as part of their wraparound services model.